Content on this page was generated by AI and has not been manually reviewed.

 Can ProtonVPN be used safely on mobile devices?

 Yes, ProtonVPN has apps for iOS and Android with the same core protections encryption, kill switch, DNS leak protection as desktop apps.
-Edge secure network vpn missing: fix, alternatives, and a practical guide to using Edge with VPNs in 2025
+Is ghost vpn free 2026

 How do I stay compliant with local laws while using a VPN?